ryanmohamed/restaurant-roulette/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Notes

+Client-side API requests.
+1. `ipify` public API is used in our case for simple, and unlimited retrieval of client IPs.
+(As opposed to extracting client IP from requests to the web server.
+This method is more robust and utilizes the services provided by `ipify`)
+2. `ip-api` public API is a great alternative to paid IP serives.
+All we need is latitude and longitude (for future location based API calls), however `ip-api` provides some extra data for zero cost and with zero limitation.

+Server-side API requests.
+1. `yelp` public API provides the basis of our restuarant data with location directly influencing it.
+However it's use is limited and authenticated with an API key.
+This communication should be kept away from the client entirely to ensure no requests to `yelp` in ill intent.
+   1. Client requests restaurants from Server.
+   2. Server requests `yelp` API.
+   3. Server parses and returns cleaned restuarant data as response to Client.
+   4. Client renders data as props on Page.

 ## Thought Process

 Before we start requesting from the Yelp API, whether that be directly on the client-side or proxied through the server, we need the user's **location**.